intel/pmem-csi/docs/DEVELOPMENT.md

 ```

 The default resource requirements used for the driver deployments by the operator
-are chosen from the VPA recommendations described in this section.
+are chosen from the VPA recommendations described in this section when using the
+`stress-driver.sh` script.

 ## Switching device mode